Exploring Patagonia & Australis Cruise

 Breakfast.
 Private transfer to Punta Arenas, a picturesque town overlooking the Strait of Magellan.
 You will enjoy a private city tour and visit its plaza, cathedral and see the mansions built at the beginning of the century by the big cattle ranchers.
 Lodging at Hotel Finis Terrae or similar.
 (B)

-Transfer to the port.
+Private transfer to the port.
+Check-in is between 1:00pm and 5:00pm.
 Cruise ship boarding starts at 6:00 p.m.
 The Captain and crew give a welcome cocktail reception on board.
 Immediately afterward, the ship departs for “the uttermost part of the earth”.
 The excursion will take you through the Strait of Magellan and Beagle Channel to explore one of the most breathtaking wilderness regions in the world: Southern Patagonia, and Tierra del Fuego.
 You have just embarked on a Great Adventure!
 (B,D)

-DAY 12 – CRUCEROS AUSTRALIS: Ainsworth Bay – Tucker Islet
+DAY 10 – CRUCEROS AUSTRALIS: Ainsworth Bay – Tuckers Islets

 At dawn, you’ll continue navigating through Almirantazgo Sound until finally arriving near Marinelli Glacier in Ainsworth Bay, where you’ll enjoy a walk to discover a beaver dam in the midst of a marvelous Magellanic forest.
 On the beach you’ll observe a colony of elephant seals.
 Later you’ll visit Tucker Islet, where you’ll view colonies of Magellanic Penguins and Cormorants from the Zodiac boats.
 The islet’s penguins migrate in April; as a replacement you may visit Brookes Bay, for a short walk to see a glacier.
 (B,L,D)